 If you let bad habits continue for too long, they will become engrained into your dog’s mind.
 It will become more and more difficult to get rid of them as time goes on.
 Make sure you are still paying attention to your dog’s needs when removing these bad habits, though.

 There are many bad habits that you may notice in your dog.
 These could include jumping when excited, nipping if you have a working dog, extreme barking, or even food or toy aggression.
-The habits can be annoying, overwhelming, and excessive for you and your home.
+If your dog is aggressive you could try using a CBD product like EASE CBD oil – you can learn more about this on the CBD Dog Health website here: https://cbddoghealth.com/product/ease-cbd-oil-for-dogs/.
+These habits can be annoying, overwhelming, and excessive for you and your household but there are steps you can take to improve the situation.

 Try to use positive reinforcement even when training dogs out of their bad habits.
 Praise your dog with a reward or verbal encouragement when they have stopped a bad behavior.
 They will recognize that they are receiving good things when they are not performing bad behavior.